mgsoyltd/Bux-Api-Pub/readme.md

 This project is the backend REST API of Bux - a books reading goal app.

-This is the implementation of Bux API in Node.js.
+This is the implementation of Bux API using:

+- Node.js
+- Express
+- Mongoose
+- jsonwebtoken (RS256 algorithm)
+- crypto

 ## Setup